evert/evert.github.com/_posts/2017/2017-04-03-rest-embedding-hal-http2.md

 Once it lands it gives us direct access to the browsers' HTTP cache.

 The specific thing to look for is [Cache.put()][7].
-This API should allow us to directly add things to the browser cache. a HAL client in this case could parse out everything that appears in `_embedded` and directly add it to this cache.
+This API should allow us to directly add things to the browser cache.
+A HAL client in this case could parse out everything that appears in `_embedded` and directly add it to this cache.

 A future `GET` request will then simply directly be taken from this cache, and